 For this reason, the scientists decided to focus their study on women.
 Lead study author Brooke Aggarwal explains why the prevalence of sleep disturbance in women is particularly worrying.

 She says, “[S]tudies have shown that sleep deprivation and milder sleep problems may have a disproportionate effect on cardiovascular health in women.”

 To investigate, the scientists studied 323 healthy female participants aged 20–79.
 As well as more severe sleep problems such as sleep apnea — wherein a person stops breathing for short periods of time while asleep — they tested for more minor problems, such as poor sleep quality, difficulty dropping off, and insomnia.

-Their results were published recently in the Journal of the American Heart Association.
+Their results were published recently in the

 The researchers used a wristwatch-like device to monitor the women’s sleep.
 They revealed that women who displayed minor sleep problems — even those who slept for 7–9 hours each night — were more likely to have elevated blood pressure.

 In other words, even when the amount of sleep was at recommended levels, sleep disturbances still increased the risk of hypertension.
 The researchers conclude:

 “[R]elatively mild sleep disturbances such as poor sleep quality, prolonged time to fall asleep, and insomnia are associated with increased blood pressure and vascular inflammation in women, even in the absence of sleep deprivation.”

 Of the participants, 26 women also allowed the researchers to sample endothelial cells — the cells that line blood vessels — from the vein in their arms.
 The team assessed the samples for a protein called endothelial nuclear factor kappa B, which is related to inflammation and can signal the development of cardiovascular disease.

 As expected, the scientists found a relationship between sleep disturbance and inflammation in endothelial cells.